ror-community/ror-app/README.md

 ![Deploy Master](https://github.com/ror-community/ror-app/workflows/Deploy%20Master/badge.svg)

-This README outlines the details of collaborating on this Ember application.
+Frontend application the provides the search UI on top of the [ROR API](https://github.com/ror-community/ror-api) used in https://ror.org/search .

-A short introduction of this app could easily go here.
+# Dev setup

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following item properly installed on your computer.

 - [Git](https://git-scm.com/)
 - [Node.js](https://nodejs.org/) (with npm)